magento/pagebuilder-docs/docs/extend-existing-content-type/how-to-add-appearances.md

 # How to add appearances

-Appearances provide different layout and styling options for a content type.
-For example, the Banner content type has four appearances.
-Each appearance shows a different layout for the Banner's included text and button.

 This topic shows how to add appearances to Page Builder's native content types.
 An overview of the steps and the files you need to add are illustrated here:

 ![How to add an appearance](../images/how-to-add-appearance.svg)